Y-Y27/RoomWithLight/README.md

 ## Room with light

-#### This is a WEB application that presents the room interaction interface
+#### This is a WEB application that represents the room interaction interface

 ### Task Description: